 Relocating to another country

 One of the most common concerns parents have about this topic is distance.
 As it stands, there are no legal restrictions on how far a parent can move with the children following separation or divorce.
 Theoretically, this means you could move to another country with them.
-However you could only do with permission from the other parent or the court.
+However you could only do so with permission from the other parent or the court.

 With that being stated, remember that the court could deny your request.
 Specifically, it could do so if it determined that the distance would greatly inhibit the other parent’s ability to have a meaningful relationship with the children.